 Thank you for donating to our Ascent 2 a Cure initiative, a "Rare Experience for a Rare Disease..!!"

-We've put together a team of high performers to take on the 29029 Everesting events in Sun Valley, ID and Stratton Mountain, VT in 2020... to raise money for the Cure JM Foundation, in honor of my daughter Ryan, and all of the other children and families impacted by Juvenile Myositis.
+I am entering the 29029 Everesting event in Stratton Mountain, VT in 2021... to raise money for the Cure JM Foundation, in honor of my daughter Ryan, and all of the other children and families impacted by Juvenile Myositis.

 29029 is a grueling endurance event, where you summit these mountains, then take the gondola down, and do it all over again until you've climbed the vertical foot equivalent of Mount Everest, 29,029 vertical feet..!
-At Sun Valley, ID that is 15x up the mountain, and at Stratton, VT that is 17x up!
+At Stratton, VT that is 17x up!
 AND, we've got to complete this challenge in under 36 hours!

 Here's a personal story of my families' experience with JM over the last two years: